diepbp/Trau/README.md

 ```
 The folllowing options are avaiable:
 - -model: print satisfying assignments if the result is SAT
-- -doublecheck: use the S3P string solver to double-check satisfying assignments produced by Trau
+- -doublecheck: use the S3P string solver to cross-check satisfying assignments produced by Trau
 - -grm grammarFile: specify a grammar file

 Running Example(s)